-One-bowl easy peach muffins, with all the flavours of classic peach crisp.
+One-bowl easy peach crumble muffins, with all the flavours of classic peach crumble in muffin form.
 Makes 9 large muffins that keep well for several days and freeze well.

-- These peach muffins channel the flavours of classic peach crisp, with a crispy oatmeal and brown sugar topping.
+- These peach muffins channel the flavours of classic peach crumble, with a crispy oatmeal and brown sugar topping.

 - This is an easy, one-bowl muffin recipe, perfect for using up the last few peaches in the basket.